fongc123/notes/Kubernetes/Services.md

 # Services
 A <span style = "color:lightblue">service</span> enable communication between pods and external users.

+At launch, Kubernetes will create a default `ClusterIP` service.

 ## External Access
 Components inside a Kubernetes node share the same network which cannot be accessed from outside.
 Although `ssh` is possible, it is not a good method.